 Our 9 year old was playing around with the camera that morning.

 The menu I came up with:

 - Baked Chicken & Cheese – I explain at this post for Chicken Pesto how I adapted the recipe to make it even more simple and kid-friendly.
 This was SO easy and everyone loved it.

 - Dipping sauces for the chicken: ancho chili mayo, and a cucumber dip (cucumbers cut up small, enough sour cream to coat, plenty of garlic, sea salt & pepper).

 - Homemade Breadsticks – for those not eating low-carb

 - Salad with homemade dressing and toppings: crispy almonds, dried cranberries, cucumbers, shredded parmesan, bacon, some of the main-dish chicken to slice and toss on top if they'd like to.
-Here are 4 easy homemade salad dressing recipes to try.
+Here are 4 easy homemade

 - Caprese salad